masa16/pwrake/README.md

       sh "..."
     end

-Properties:
+Properties (The leftmost item is default):

-    ncore=integer - The number of cores used by this task. exclusive=no|yes - This task is exclusively executed in a single node. allow=hostname - Allowed host for this task. (wild card allowed) deny=hostname - Denied host for this task. (wild card allowed) order=allow,deny|deny,allow - The order of evaluation.
+    ncore=integer     - The number of cores used by this task. exclusive=no|yes  - Exclusively execute this task in a single node. allow=hostname    - Allow this host to execute this task. (accepts wild card) deny=hostname     - Deny this host to execute this task. (accepts wild card) order=deny,allow|allow,deny - The order of evaluation.
-    steal=yes|no - Task steal is allowed.
+    steal=yes|no      - Allow task stealing for this task.

 ## Note for Gfarm